PedestrianDynamics/PedestrianDynamics.github.io/content/_index.md

 ### Modeling

-Mathematical and physics models have evolved through insights from laboratory and qualitative studies.
-Earlier qualitative models played a pivotal role in exploring human crowd phenomena and suggesting the feasibility of quantitative modeling.
-Alongside these, data-based models utilizing machine learning techniques have gained popularity.
+Mathematical and physical models have evolved from laboratory and qualitative studies.
+Early qualitative models helped explore crowd phenomena and showed that quantitative modeling is feasible.
+More recently, data-based models using machine learning have gained popularity.

 Pedestrian dynamics modeling can be broken down based on the scale of
 application: strategic (which deals with route and departure choices in